 COVID-19 was recognized as a worldwide pandemic by WHO in March 2020.
-There are many ongoing clinical studies to develop medical responses to COVID-19.
-A few anti-viral agents (including bamlanivimab and etesevimab (administered together), Paxlovid (nirmatrelvir and ritonavir), and molnupiravir) as well as monoclonal antibodies (sotrovimab and Evusheld (tixagevimab copackaged with cilgavimab and administered together)) have already received authorizations in the United States for specific indications and patient groups, with Veklury (remdesivir) having been approved in the U.S. by the FDA for use in adults and pediatric patients (12 years of age and older and weighing at least 40 kg) for the treatment of COVID-19 requiring hospitalization.
-Moreover, a number of vaccines have now been authorized around the globe; while many more remain in development, including vaccines that are developed by Sanofi and GlaxoSmithKline.
-In the EU, Veklury (remdesivir) is conditionally approved while other drugs such as RoActemra and Kineret (anakinra) have received marketing authorizations or are currently being reviewed, including Paxlovid (PF-07321332 and ritonavir) and Lagevrio (molnupiravir).
-Furthermore, EMA's Committee for Medicinal Products for Human Use (CHMP) issued so-called favorable Article 5(3) Opinions under Regulation (EC) No 726/2004 for the use of different treatment options (including Lagevrio, Bamlanivimab/etesevimab, Casirivimab/imdevimab, Dexamethasone, Paxlovid, Regdanvimab and Sotrovimab) and has started evaluating Evusheld (tixagevimab and cilgavimab).
-Age, co-morbidities, heavy smoking, male gender and several ethnic backgrounds are associated with worse outcomes.
+There have been many clinical studies run to develop medical responses to COVID-19, the majority of which have failed to demonstrate any benefit for the patients.
+In the United States, a few antiviral agents, including Paxlovid (nirmatrelvir and ritonavir and molnupiravir), monoclonal antibodies, including Evusheld (tixagevimab copackaged with cilgavimab and administered together)), and anti-inflammatory / immune-suppressing drugs, including anakinra (Kineret), have already received emergency use authorizations for specific indications and patient groups.
+Veklury (remdesivir), baricitinib (Olumiant) and tocilizumab (Actemra) have been approved by the FDA.
+Moreover, a number of vaccines have been authorized around the globe.
+In the EU, Veklury (remdesivir), RoActemra (tocilizumab), Kineret (anakinra), Paxlovid (PF-07321332 and ritonavir), Lagevrio (molnupiravir), Regkirona (regdanvimab), Ronapreve (casirivimab/imdevimab) and Evusheld (tixagevimab, cilgavimab) have been approved.
+Age, co-morbidities, heavy smoking, male gender and several ethnic backgrounds are associated with worse outcomes for COVID-19.
 Our therapeutic approach is aimed at targeting and activating key biological resilience pathways that can protect against and counteract the effects of the multiple biological and environmental stresses, including inflammatory, oxidative, metabolic and viral stresses that lead to age-related diseases.

-Our lead drug candidate, Sarconeos (BIO101), is an orally administered small molecule in development for the treatment of neuromuscular diseases.
-Sarconeos (BIO101) is a plant-derived pharmaceutical-grade purified 20-hydroxyecdysone.
+Our lead drug candidate, Sarconeos (BIO101), is a plant-derived pharmaceutical-grade purified 20-hydroxyecdysone that is an orally administered small molecule.

-The initial indication we are seeking approval for is sarcopenia, an age-related degeneration of skeletal muscle, which is characterized by a loss of muscle mass, strength and function in elderly people (adults 65 years of age and older) leading to reduced mobility, or mobility disability, and increased risk of adverse health events and hospitalization, and potential death resulting from falls, fractures, and physical disability.
+The initial indication we were seeking approval for is sarcopenia, an age-related degeneration of skeletal muscle, which is characterized by a loss of muscle mass, strength and function in elderly people (adults 65 years of age and older) leading to reduced mobility, or mobility disability, and increased risk of adverse health events and hospitalization, and potential death resulting from falls, fractures, and physical disability.
 There is currently no approved medication for sarcopenia, which is present in the elderly (greater than 65 years old) with an estimated prevalence range between six to 22% worldwide.